This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When should I seek immediate care?

-- The area around your eye is red, swollen, or painful.
+- The white part of your eye is red.